-In this post, we will explore one topic that doesn’t get much attention: seasonal demand.
+In this post from Phoenix SEO, we will explore one topic that doesn’t get much attention: seasonal demand.
 How willing your audience is to make a purchases changes a lot during the course of a year.
 An obvious example is buying snow shovels in winter, but if you think carefully you can find a seasonal component to almost any product’s demand.

 Successfully timing your campaigns to peak at the right time can help you take advantage of this effect.
 You can also have off-peak sales and promotions to keep your sales high when your product is out of season.

 The easiest form of seasonality to predict is the kind that is associated with seasonal products.
 They have a specific use that is tied to the weather in some way, so people are far more interested in buying the product when the weather requires their use.